-My review CD is by the Kubin Quartet, and the quartet is paired with a piano quintet, a genre that I don’t normally enjoy.
+My review CD is by the Kubin Quartet on the Centaur label, and is paired with a piano quintet, a genre that I don’t normally enjoy.
 However, this one is fabulous, there is a lot of string quartet in there.
-There are several other versions of the quartet, one is coupled with the two quartets of Janacek.
+Several other versions of String Quartet No. 2 can be found on Amazon US and UK.
+I like the sound of one by the legendary Janacek Quartet, which is coupled with the two quartets of Janacek, at a very nice price.
 There is a bit of confusion when searching because there exists an ensemble, the Novak String Quartet, who have recorded quite a few CDs.

-Listenability: Very contrasting, but ultimately interesting Romantic work.
+Listenability: Filled with contrast, but ultimately an interesting Romantic work.